Linuxfabrik/lfops/README.md

 ## Skipping Roles in a Playbook

+Note: this is currently only implemented in this form in the `setup_icinga2_master` playbook.

 The playbooks offer the option to skip roles based on variables that can be set in the inventory.
 For example to skip the setup of IcingaWeb2 for Icinga2 master, set `setup_icinga2_master__icingaweb2__skip_role: true`.

 Setting this also disables the injections coming from the `icingaweb2` role.
 Normally, the `icingaweb2` role injects databases and users to the `mariadb_server` role.
 This is now disabled.
 To re-activate this behaviour, also set `setup_icinga2_master__icingaweb2__skip_injections: false`.
 This is useful when one wants to run MariaDB and IcingaWeb2 on different hosts.